Regular RN Program: Course Information

 Advanced Medical Surgical Nursing

-This course focuses on the utilization of the nursing process in the care of cardiovascular and complex patient situations and management of groups of patients.
+This course focuses on the utilization of the nursing process in the care of cardiovascular and complex patient situations as well as management of groups of patients.
+Additionally, the history of nursing and current professional issues are explored.